-Thoroughbreds : Cory Finley’s directorial debut, Thoroughbreds, offers a foray into the romanticized and often unpredictable world of youthful rebellion, as two former best friends Lily (Anya Taylor-Joy) and Amanda (Olivia Cooke) rekindle with one another to carry out their plans to murder Lily’s stepfather.
+Thoroughbreds : Cory Finley’s directorial debut, Thoroughbreds, offers a foray into the romanticized and often unpredictable world of youthful rebellion, as two former best friends Lily (Anya Taylor-Joy) and Amanda (Olivia Cooke) rekindle with one another to plot the murder Lily’s stepfather.
 As they grow closer, it becomes more evident how time has changed the two teenage girls and that some things can never be the same.

-Growing Pains: Delving deeper into the relationship between its sardonic leads, the film excels at introducing the audience to a couple of teenage girls whose banter and self-deprecating commentary of their lifestyles capture the allure of the story.
-Lily is raised in an upscale neighborhood but remains distant with her family, especially her stepfather.
-She has been troubled since the death of her father and longs to escape from the control of a parental figure she secretly despises.
+Growing Pains: Delving deeper into the relationship between its sardonic leads, the film excels at introducing the audience to a couple of teenage girls whose banter and self-deprecating commentary on their lifestyles capture the allure of the story.
+Lily is raised in an upscale neighborhood but remains distant from her family, especially her stepfather.
+She has been troubled since her father's death and longs to escape from the control of a parental figure she secretly despises.
 Amanda also comes from a privileged background but has fallen from grace after killing the family horse.
 Her inability to feel any emotion works to her advantage as she gains a better understanding of the people around her.
 The chemistry between the two actresses works brilliantly for scenes of dialogue that both propel the plot forward and provide insight into their disillusioned young minds.

 Thoroughbreds is a black comedy that bleeds over pastel-colored adolescence in the most captivating way.